lockys/AwesomeSearch/README.md

 ==
 In a nutshell, there are many awesome lists in the Awesome :)
 We hope to build an application to access them more quickly.
-That's why `awesome search` was born. :octocat:
+That's why "Awesome Search" was born. :octocat:

 Features
 ==